 In this article, I will tell you about the invention of photography, its brief history, and show you the very first photos taken after the invention of photography.
 As usual, photography is believed to be invented by one person; but it is not.

-Photography was invented not by one person, but by a whole galaxy of passionate people.
+Photography was invented not by one person but by a whole galaxy of passionate people.
 The history of photography comes from time immemorial, from the camera obscura.

 In 1725, while trying to prepare a luminous substance, he accidentally (as always by accident) mixed chalk with nitric acid, which contained a little dissolved silver.
-He noticed that when sunlight hit the white mixture, it became dark, while the mixture, protected from sunlight, did not change at all.
+He noticed that when sunlight hit the white mixture, it became dark, while the combination, protected from sunlight, did not change.
 Then he carried out several experiments with letters and shapes, which he cut out of paper and placed on a bottle with the prepared solution – photographic prints were obtained on silvered chalk.

 The Invention of Photography